 - It can take a while to get a new account approved, so it is worth applying early to have some experience with their network and to have a backup in place in case anything should happen to your AdSense account.

-- Inability to split test units (though if you are doing enough volume your customer support person will help set up and implement a split test for you).
+- Inability to split test units.
+While you can use a PHP rotation script to compare 2 ad units against each other, there isn't a core split test feature baked into the ad platform by default - though if you are doing enough volume your customer support person will help set up and implement a split test for you.

 New to the site?
 Join for Free and get over $300 of free SEO software.